gfjreg/CommonCrawl/readme.md

 Configuration
 --------

+- Access & Security
-- Put boto configuration in /etc/boto.cfg on your local machine, note that this information is not sent to EC2 machines
+- Put boto configuration in /etc/boto.cfg on your local machine, note that this information is never sent to EC2 machines
 - key_filename = Path to your private key file
 - IAM_ROLE = "ccSpot_role" # Role name, no need to change
 - IAM_PROFILE = "ccSpot_profile" # Profile name, no need to change
 - IAM_POLICY_NAME = "ccSpt_policy" # Policy name, no need to change
 - IAM_POLICY = # Policy, no need to change unless you are accessing other services such as SNS etc.

+- Instance Configuration
+- price = price in dollars for a spot instance
+- instance_type =
+- image_id =
+- key_name = name of your configured key-pair, should be same key as the pem file above
+- NUM_WORKERS = Number of worker processes per machine depends on the instance type & memory foot print
+- VISIBILITY_TIMEOUT = Seconds during which a worker process has time to process the message, this value should be the maximum time a worker process will take to process a single process

+- Job Configuration
+- EC2_Tag = "cc_wat_13_2"
+- JOB_QUEUE =  SQS queue name
+- OUTPUT_S3_BUCKET = S3 bucket
+- CODE_BUCKET = bucket used to store code & configuration make sure this is different from output bucket above
+- CODE_KEY =  key for storing code which will be downloaded by user-data script
+- FILE_TYPE = "wat" # Type of files you wish to process choose from {"wat","wet","text","warc"}
+- CRAWL_ID = crawl id choose from  { '2013_1','2013_2','2014_1',"ALL"}
+- USED_DATA = script run by the spot instance the "first time" it is booted up

 Instructions / Tasks